blackphreak/DynamicDungeon/README.md

 * using AsyncWorldEdit to create DungeonSession

 # Requirements
-* Spigot 1.12 or higher
+Plugin only tested on this environment:
+* PaperSpigot #1139
-* WorldEdit 6.1.7 or higher
+* WorldEdit #3690
 * MythicMobs 4.1.1 or higher
-* AsyncWorldEdit 2.3.0 or higher
+* AsyncWorldEdit 3.4.10